ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 Once the OONI Run link is updated, it will be automatically updated for all users who have it installed in their OONI Probe application if they have “Install updates automatically” option enabled.
 Alternatively, they will be able to update the OONI Run link manually.

-**Note:** If you want to learn more about OONI Run tool, please check out out [user guide for OONI Run](https://ooni.org/support/ooni-run/).
+**Note:** If you want to learn more about OONI Run, please check out our [user guide for OONI Run](https://ooni.org/support/ooni-run/).

 ### Testing all websites from the Citizen Lab test lists